Corporate - Withholding taxesLast reviewed - 19 January 2023

 - The lower rate applies to interest paid on certain credit sales and on loans granted by a financial institution.

 - The treaties with Japan, Malaysia, and Spain were entered into by the USSR before it dissolved.
 Ukraine will continue to honour these treaties, unless they are superseded.
 A new treaty with Malaysia has already been signed and awaits ratification from the Malaysian side.
 Ukraine has already ratified the new treaty.
 This new treaty provides for 5%/15% rate for dividends, 10% for interest, and 8% for royalties.
 Spain and Ukraine signed a tax treaty on 10 September 2020 pending the ratification procedures by both countries.
 The text is not yet available.

 - The lower rate applies to interest paid in connection with the sale on credit of any industrial, commercial, or scientific equipment, unless the debenture is between associated enterprises.

-- The 0% rate applies if the investor holds at least 50% of the capital of the company paying the dividends and the capital invested is at least 1 million United States dollars (USD); the payer of dividends should not operate in the field of gambling, show business or an intermediation business, or in auctions.
+- The 0% rate applies if the investor holds at least 50% of the capital of the company paying the dividends and the capital invested is at least USD 1 million; the payer of dividends should not operate in the field of gambling, show business or an intermediation business, or in auctions.

 - The 0% rate will apply if a French company or companies hold, directly or indirectly, at least 50% of the capital of the Ukrainian company, and the aggregate investments exceed 5 million French francs.